-For evaluating our results we defined scenarios for all years for which we had available data (2000-2005) and for all combinations of contexts.
-That resulted to the two investor types combined with the market status, plus the two investor types combined with the high performance option, plus the market status combined with the high performance option, all together five different scenarios run for six years each.
+For evaluating our results we defined scenarios for all years for which we had available data (2000-2007) and for all combinations of contexts.
+That resulted to five simple scenarios (general, market, aggressive investor, moderate investor and high performance contexts) and five specific context scenarios (the two investor types combined with the market status, plus the two investor types combined with the high performance option, plus the market status combined with the high performance option) all run for eight years each.
 Each one of the examined scenarios refers to different investment choices and leads to the selection of different number and combinations of MFs.